Finding Trends in Software Research: Topic Modeling

 Topic modeling is powered by three parameters; 1) $k$: Number of topics 2) $\alpha$ : Dirichlet prior on the per-document topic distributions 3) $\eta$: Dirichlet prior on the per-topic word distribution.

-To set these parameters, we first used {\em perplexity} to select the optimal $k$ number of topics.
-Perplexity is the probability of all the words in an untrained document given the topic model, so {\em most} perplexity is {\em best}. \fref{naive_vs_ldade} shows perplexity results for a 20 fold cross-validation (95\%/5\% splits of data, clusters generated on train, assessed on test).
-Based on those results, we use $k = \{20,11\}$ topics for LDA and LDADE respectively.
+To set these parameters, we used {\em perplexity} to find the best $k$ number of topics.
+Perplexity is the probability of all the words in an untrained document given the topic model, so {\em most} perplexity is {\em best}.
+To use perplexity, we varied topics from 2 to 50, then ran a 20 fold cross-validation study (95\%/5\% splits of data, clusters generated on train, perplexity assessed on test).
+Those runs found no significant improvement in perplexity after $k=10$.

-Next, we have to find values for $\{\alpha,\eta\}$.
-By default, LDA sets these to $\alpha = \frac{1}{\#topics} = 0.05$ and $\eta = 0.01$.
-However, those defaults lead to some instability in the generated topics.
-Ideally, the generated topics are not altered by a minor detail such as shuffling input ordering.
-This turns not to be the case.
-The \textbf{red} curve in \fref{topic_overlaps} shows a study where LDA was executed 20 times, each time randomly shuffling the order of the input examples.
-The y-axis of that plot shows what percentage of common terms in the top 10 terms between two most similar topics on 20 random shuffles of the dataset row orderings.

-Note that half the time, at least a third of the words in each topic are not found in other shuffles.
-Further, in the worse case (on the far right) only 30\% of the topics are found in other shuffles.

-One way to mitigate this problem is to use LDADE to tune LDA's default parameters, thus favoring those tunings that reduces this instability.
-The details of LDADE are offered below while the effects of LDADE can be seen in the \textbf{blue} curve in \fref{topic_overlaps}.
-Note that LDADE results are far more stable as we see that all the topics have atleast 70\% overlap on shuffling and 5 of the the 11 topics have more than 90\% overlap.
-We observe that the stability between the topics is very low since only 50\% of the topics have more than 70\% overlap to its nearest other topic when the data is shuffled and in none of the cases we observe a complete overlap between topics on shuffling.